armandofox/armandofox.github.io/_posts/book_summary/2021-11-04-forgotten-continent.md

-The typical 20th century LatAm citizen is far better off than their parents, both politically (voting, democracy) and economically, but LatAm's economic growht still lags behind other regions.
+The typical 20th century LatAm citizen is far better off than their parents, both politically (voting, democracy) and economically, but LatAm's economic growth still lags behind that of other regions.
 (We informally define "growth" as "general rise in standard of living for everyone.")

-Western liberals who think the Castros and Chavezes would be worthy solutions to LatAm's problems if only the implementation were better often fail to realize that weak states, whether populist dictators or corrupt democracies, foster both internal economic inequality and violent crime.
+Some western liberals think the Castros and Chavezes would be worthy solutions to LatAm's problems if only the implementation were better.
+They often fail to realize that weak states, whether populist dictators or corrupt democracies, foster both internal economic inequality and violent crime.